datahuborg/datahub/src/browser/static/docs/html/_sources/Getting Started.txt

 Vagrant Environment Setup (optional)
 ====================================

+Vagrant setup is much less error-prone than standard setup.
+However, unlike standard setup, it does not allow you to quickly debug and make changes to DataHub.
+If you plan to develop apps using datahub, but don't plan to work on DataHub's code base, this is the right choice for you.

 Follow these steps:

 1. You need internet access the first time you do these steps.